Tactics for Improving Least Squares Estimation: Methods

 \subsection{Deweighting Weighted Least Squares}

 To remove the weights and shift the responses in least squares, \cite{heiser1987correspondence} and \cite{kiers1997weighted} suggest a crucial deweighting majorization.
 At iteration $m$, assume that the weights satisfy $0 \le w_{mi} \le 1$ and that $\mu_i$ abbreviates the mean $\mu_i(\bbeta)$ of case $i$.
-Then we have
+Then